drinkcoffee/EIPs/EIPS/eip-75XXa.md

 #### ReceiptType

 One ```ReceiptsType``` structure is returned for each transaction.
 The information in this structure is not needed to prove the execution trace of all the transactions in a block as the block header contains the final state root.
 However, it will assist the proving of a transaction, providing per-transaction information that can be checked.

 The following table describes the information contained in the ```ReceiptType```.
+The information mirrors the value returned by <code>eth_getTransactionReceipt</code> with the following exceptions:

+* The ```Post Transaction State Root``` should always be returned.

 <table>
 <thead>